apex/apex/Readme.md

 ![Apex Serverless Architecture](assets/logo.png)

-Apex is a small tool for deploying and managing [AWS Lambda](https://aws.amazon.com/lambda/) functions.
-With shims for languages not yet supported by Lambda, you can use Golang out of the box.
+Apex lets you build, deploy, and manage [AWS Lambda](https://aws.amazon.com/lambda/) functions with ease.
+With Apex you can use languages that are not natively supported by AWS Lambda, such as Golang, through the use of a Node.js shim injected into the build.
+A variety of workflow related tooling is provided for testing functions, rolling back deploys, viewing metrics, tailing logs, hooking into the build system and more.

 ## Installation